oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Furthermore, the recipient of the SD-JWT VC MUST validate the public verification key for the Issuer-signed JWT as defined in (#issuer-signed-jwt-verification-key-validation).

-If Schema Type Metadata is provided, a recipient MUST validate the JSON Schema as defined in (#schema-type-metadata).
+If a schema is provided in the Type Metadata, a recipient MUST validate the schema as defined in (#schema-type-metadata).

 If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.